Fact-Checked

 • Often include inflation-linked income streams

 Strategic investment advice involves balancing these asset classes to protect purchasing power.
+Diversification is a key principle in investment strategies to manage risk, especially in the context of inflation.

 The Danger of Being Too Defensive